Blog

 Occupancy Tracking Types

-Meeting room occupancy tracking has evolved with technological advancements, offering various solutions to meet the diverse needs of organizations.
+Meeting room occupancy tracking has evolved with technological advancements, offering various solutions to meet the diverse needs of organisations.
 Here are some common types of meeting room occupancy tracking systems:

 • Sensor-Based Systems: These systems use motion sensors or infrared technology to determine occupancy and detect movement within meeting rooms.
 They provide real-time data on room usage and can integrate with other building automation systems.